 Relapse is not a necessary part of recovery, but sometimes, it is a normal part of recovery.
 Just like patients with chronic illnesses like cancer or Crohn’s disease can experience a recurrence in their disease, people struggling with addiction can relapse in their disease, as well.
 Sometimes, it takes multiple relapses before a person can find true healing from addiction.
 At the Treehouse, we see individuals who have struggled for decades with drug and alcohol abuse before finally breaking the chains of addiction.
 As long as your loved one is alive, there is hope and potential that they will find healing.

 3. Your Loved One Is NOT A “Hopeless Case”

 Has your loved one previously been to rehab – once, twice, perhaps multiple times – only to return to using drugs or alcohol?
 While it may be discouraging to both you and the person with the addiction, you must know that your loved one is not immune to recovery and there is no such thing as a hopeless case.
-Treatment for substance addiction has advanced significantly over the past few years and treatment programs are becoming much more tailored to the individual in need.
+Treatment has advanced significantly over the past few years and treatment programs are becoming much more tailored to the individual in need.
 Perseverance and patience will help you find the right program for your loved one and will empower them to find their path to recovery.

 At our drug rehab in Texas, we want to encourage any friends, family members or spouses not to give up on helping someone with an addiction.
 There is hope for anyone struggling with drugs or alcohol – and there is also healing available through treatment.